lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 neat things such as high order functions on our components (remember, components are functions!!), react-redux's `connect` is a perfect example.

 React claims itself to be a library but not a framework.
-I totally agree with this claim as all it does is providing an unopinionated API so that we can declare our View as as a function of State.
+I agree with this claim as all it does is providing an unopinionated API so that we can declare our View as as a function of State.
 However, it also comes with a state management API `setState` which, in my opinion, is an opinionated way of managing the application state.

 It is totally feasible to build a relatively complex application without a *state management* library in React.